 Who Do I Report Injuries To

-If you are unsure of who you are supposed to inform an injury to, ask your supervisor.
+If you are unsure of who you are supposed to inform an injury or near miss report to, ask your supervisor.
 If there is a medical advisor, you will most likely report to them.
 Otherwise, the supervisor can point you in the right direction.